 The water is incredibly clear and turquoise.
 At every pool or waterfall, I felt the need to jump into the water.
 Be sure to think of swimwear.
 But not only the waterfalls, but also the backdrop of the jungle make this place an unforgettable experience.
 The entrance fee is a bit too high in my opinion but shouldn’t be a reason to miss Erawan Park.
 I would definitely come back.

-Surroundings and highlights in the Erawan National Park
+Sights and attractions in the Erawan National Park

 In the national park there are some caves with stalactites and stalagmites inside.
 The best known is the Phra That Cave, which is located west of the National Park administration.
 There are also the Ta Duang, the Mi, the Wang Badan and the Rua caves in the park.
 The caves are closed to visitors on some days and a ranger is sometimes required for the visit.
 The best thing to do is to ask the administration for more information.